Screening and Prevention for Prostate Cancer

 - Radiation oncology uses rays of energy to shrink the cancer or remove traces of cancer that remain after surgery.
 Explore radiation therapy.

 - Medical oncology, a group of treatments that use drugs and other substances to fight cancer cells.
 Read more about chemotherapy and other medical oncology.

 - Supportive care may include assistance from nurse navigators and social workers, along with therapies to reduce the side effects of treatment.
 Find out more about supportive therapies.

 Accelerated hypofractionated radiation therapy for prostate cancer

 Accelerated hypofractionated radiation therapy (or precision stereotactic body radiation therapy) safely delivers higher doses of radiation during each session.
-If you’re eligible, you can complete treatment in five or fewer daily sessions of about five minutes each.
+If you’re eligible, you can complete treatment in five or fewer daily sessions of about 45-60 minutes each.
 That’s compared to the conventional treatment of 25 to 45 sessions over 5 to 9 weeks.

 This breakthrough treatment is available at several Nuvance Health locations in the Hudson Valley: